olividir/olividir.github.io/index.md

 Hello and welcome to this blog.
-Edit the `index.md` file to change this content.
-All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
-You can include images:
+I am an engineer, trying blog for the first time.
+I am using Fast AI to make my own blog site through GitHub.

 ![Image of fast.ai logo](images/logo.png)

-## This is a title

-And you can include links, like this [link to fast.ai](https://www.fast.ai).
-Posts will appear after this file.
+## Look at the posts below!